PRICE FOR A PUPPY - BEGINNING February 2022

 ~ You would need to choose your puppy within 24 hours of birth, as tails are docked on the 2nd day

-~ A payment of $1400 would need to be made at the time you choose your puppy (some folks have
+~ A price of $1600 would need to be made up front, at the time you choose your

-changed their minds, after tails have been left on).
-Payment would need to be in cash or Venmo.
+puppy, as some folks changed their minds, after tails have been left on).
+Payment would need to be in

 ~ If you are interested in leaving a tail on your pup, and you AGREE to all of the above, we would

 leave the tail on your pup.

 NOTE: This Breeder has the right to choose any pup(s) of any litter, before pups are six

 weeks of age, for the purpose of continuing our breeding program.

 WE ARE TAKING DEPOSITS AGAIN, ONCE EACH MAMA COMES INTO HEAT, A TOTAL OF 6 DEPOSITS WILL BE TAKEN ON EACH LITTER.
 ONCE THE NUMBER OF PUPS IS KNOWN, DEPOSITS WILL BE ADDED..., OR NOT.